annin-tofu/music-web-app-spotify-api/README.md

-# to start this app
+# To start this app

 since this project has Client and Server folders separately, run